Open Hearts & Open Minds

 • Ted Ward, head coach of the University of Utah’s women’s volleyball team, on the need for and positive impact of Title IX

-• Kilo Zamora from Salt Lake Interfaith Roundtable presented to the Lower School Home and School Association about raising culturally aware young people
+• Kilo Zamora, Salt Lake Interfaith Roundtable, presented to the Lower School Home & School Association about raising culturally aware young people

 • Nathan Zick-Smith ’11 on the effects of climate change and how students can make a difference